Terms of Reference

 free of racism and discrimination of any kind.

-Diversity Thunder Bay believes that Thunder Bay should be a welcoming and safe place for individuals and groups regardless of: race, ancestry, place of origin, colour, ethnic origin, citizenship, class, creed, sex, gender expression, gender identity, sexual orientation, age, marital status, family status or disability.
+Diversity Thunder Bay believes that Thunder Bay should be a welcoming and safe place for individuals and groups regardless of: race, ancestry, place of origin, colour, ethnic origin, citizenship, class, creed, sex, gender expression, gender identity, sexual orientation, age, marital status, family status, disability or income disparity.

-- To develop partnerships with other community organizations to work on broader issues of diversity and inclusion.
+- To develop partnerships with other community organizations to work on broader issues of diversity, equity and inclusion.

 - Diversity Thunder Bay will strive to have a membership that is a true reflection of the Thunder Bay and area population.